reeseovine/dotfiles-old/README.md

 Gives scripts a way to prompt for sudo access.
 Prepend commands with `SUDO_ASKPASS=/path/to/askpass-rofi sudo -A` to use.

 [**autojump**](https://github.com/wting/autojump)
-Quickly navigates your filesystem by keeping a record of your most-visited dirs.
+Quickly navigates your filesystem by keeping a record of your most-visited directories.

 [**git-get**](https://github.com/pietvanzoen/git-get)
-Clones and organizes git repos in directories matching the path of the URL (like `go get`).
+Clones git repos and organizes them by their URL (like `go get`).
+Pairs well with autojump.

 [**kb-backlight**](https://github.com/hastinbe/i3-kb-backlight)
 Control keyboard backlight brightness.